techidaily/site-win-excellent/source/_posts/how-to-set-up-a-bar-style-karaoke-system-with-lyrx-software-partytyme-interface-and-the-right-equipment.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Karaoke System for a Bar | The Essentials

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Karaoke System for a Bar | The Essentials

 ### The Laptop/Computer Specifications